 - Represented Pfizer Inc. as a complainant in an investigation involving Viagra® (In re Matter of Sildenafil or any Pharmaceutically Acceptable Salt thereof, and Products Containing Same (Inv.
 No. 337-TA-489)).
 Our firm obtained a general exclusion order prohibiting all infringing imports, regardless of source, the most favorable outcome possible for a complainant in a Section 337 investigation.

-- Represented Atico International USA, Inc., as a Respondent, in an investigation involving batteries (In re Matter of Certain Zero-Mercury Added Alkaline Batteries (Inv.
+- Represented Atico International USA, Inc., as a respondent, in an investigation involving batteries (In re Matter of Certain Zero-Mercury Added Alkaline Batteries (Inv.
 No. 337-TA-493)).
 The case was favorably settled before trial.

-- Represented Space Systems/Loral in a patent infringement action before the ITC and obtained the equivalent of a preliminary injunction against Com Dev involving novel dual-mode dielectric microwave filters on satellites that, based upon their lightweight, enabled increased channel capacity and/or fuel storage on the satellites.
+- Represented Space Systems/Loral in a patent infringement action before the USITC and obtained the equivalent of a preliminary injunction against Com Dev involving novel dual-mode dielectric microwave filters on satellites that, based upon their lightweight, enabled increased channel capacity and/or fuel storage on the satellites.

-- Successfully defended Berwick Industries in patent infringement proceeding brought by 3M regarding gift package bows that are shipped in flat packages to avoid damage and blossom into perfect bows on arrival when their strings are pulled (In re Pull-String Bows).
+- Successfully defended Berwick Industries in patent infringement proceeding brought by 3M regarding gift-package bows that are shipped in flat packages to avoid damage and blossom into perfect bows on arrival when their strings are pulled (In re Pull-String Bows).

-- Prepared a 337 complaint for a company owning a food related patent, which was instrumental in resolving the dispute before an investigation was declared (resolution involved the sale of a product division to the accused infringer).
+- Prepared a 337 complaint for a company owning a food-related patent, which was instrumental in resolving the dispute before an investigation was declared (resolution involved the sale of a product division to the accused infringer).